jenna-jordan/git-novice-speedrun/episodes/2_create-repo.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create `planets` repository on GitHub
+- Create `multiverse` repository on GitHub
-- Clone the `planets` repository using VS Code
+- Clone the `multiverse` repository using VS Code

 ::::::::::::::::::::::::::::::::::::::::::::::::